CubeAPM

 Standout Features

-Continuously analyzes dependencies and telemetry data to detect anomalies and pinpoint root causes across services automatically—no threshold configuration required. - Smartscape Dependency Mapping
+• Davis AI Engine: Continuously analyzes dependencies and telemetry data to detect anomalies and pinpoint root causes across services automatically—no threshold configuration required.

-Auto-discovers service relationships and visualizes them in real-time topology maps, helping teams understand how systems interact. - OneAgent Auto-Instrumentation
+• Smartscape Dependency Mapping: Auto-discovers service relationships and visualizes them in real-time topology maps, helping teams understand how systems interact.

-Dynatrace deploys a single agent per host that instruments infrastructure, apps, containers, and cloud services—eliminating manual config steps.
+• OneAgent Auto-Instrumentation: Dynatrace deploys a single agent per host that automatically instruments infrastructure, applications, containers, and cloud services—eliminating the need for manual configuration steps.

 Key Features